 The Company classifies its securities in one of three categories: trading, available-for-sale, or held to maturity.
 Trading securities are bought and held principally for the purpose of selling them in the near term.
 Held to maturity securities are those securities for which the Company has the ability and intent to hold the security until maturity.
 All other securities not included in trading or held to maturity are classified as available-for-sale.
-At December 31, 2017 and 2016, all securities were classified as available-for-sale.
+At December 31, 2018 and 2017, all securities were classified as available-for-sale.

 Available-for-sale securities are recorded at fair value.
-Held to maturity securities are recorded at cost, adjusted for the amortization or accretion of premiums or discounts.
 Unrealized holding gains and losses, net of the related tax effect, on securities available-for-sale are excluded from earnings and are reported as a separate component of stockholders' equity until realized.
 Transfers of securities between categories are recorded at fair value at the date of transfer.
-Unrealized holding gains or losses associated with transfers of securities from held to maturity to available-for-sale are recorded as a separate component of stockholders' equity.
-The unrealized holding gains or losses included in the separate component of stockholders' equity for securities transferred from available-for-sale to held to maturity are maintained and amortized into earnings over the remaining life of the security as an adjustment to yield in a manner consistent with the amortization or accretion of premium or discount on the associated security.